Comments on Smart Games' tile puzzle IQ Hexagon.

 figure 6b1figure 6b2figure 6b3

 Figures 6c1 and 6c2 are the same approximate rhombus, except differing in their treatment of the acute corners.
-Figures 6c3 and 6c4 are derived from figure 6a4 by removing sections, revealing that the board can have a hole, and it need not be convex.
+Figures 6c3 and 6c4 are derived from figure 6a4 by removing sections, revealing that the board can have a hole, and that it need not be convex.

 figure 6c1figure 6c3figure 6c4